titusjan/argos/README.md

 ![collector_2d](docs/screen_shots/collector_2d.png)

 When you select the `Line Plot` inspector from the View menu or the Inspector button, the selected data will be drawn as a line plot.
-A line plot can only show one-dimenstional data, but because since the example data is two-dimensional only a sub-slice of the dataset can be visualized.
-The collector will therefore contain a drop-down box for specifying which data dimension will be layed along the X-axis, and a spinbox-slider combination for selecting the index of the other dimension.
+A line plot can only show one-dimensional data, but because since the example data is two-dimensional only a sub-slice of the dataset can be visualized.
+The collector will therefore contain a drop-down box for specifying which data dimension will be laid along the X-axis, and a spinbox-slider combination for selecting the index of the other dimension.
 Below you see the case that the line plot will draw row 360.
 By the way, this is reflected in the plot title, which will be `ColumnAmountO3[360, :]`).